-Sustainable cooking starts outside the kitchen
+Sustainable baking starts outside the kitchen

 The FarMM is collaborating with LSBU’s National Bakery School to create an online course which aims to connect learners with the farmers and producers.
-Students will learn how to bake fresh bread and make pasta and pizza, using natural, unadulterated and sustainably-sourced products.
+Students will learn how to bake fresh bread and make pasta and pizza by using natural, unadulterated and sustainably-sourced products.
 The course aims to create a collective network of individuals who would want to gain a deeper understanding of the sustainable food supply chain.

 The model works on social network principles, encouraging learners to review the products and interact with other learners online.
 In addition, learners can interact with the farmers so they can better understand where ingredients come from and to find ways to shorten the gap between producers and consumers.
 LSBU is providing the academic expertise and professional delivery while Mercato Metropolitano is providing the network of suppliers and real-life cooking experiences.